Ark Hills Sengokuyama Mori Tower

 The Ark Hills Sengokuyama Mori Tower (アークヒルズ仙石山森タワー) is a 206.7 m mixed-use skyscraper in Roppongi, Minato ward, Tokyo.
 The building was designed by Irie Miyake Architects and Engineers and Pelli Clarke Pelli Architects; Mori Building Company was the developer, while the construction process was managed by Obayashi Corporation.
 Construction of the tower started in 2009 and was completed in 2012.

-The building is situated on 2 ha of land area in Ark Hills, near the Kamiyachō Station on the Tokyo Metro Hibiya Line and the Roppongi-itchōme Station on the Tokyo Metro Namboku Line.
+The building is situated on 2 ha of land area in Ark Hills, near Kamiyachō Station on the Tokyo Metro Hibiya Line and Roppongi-itchōme Station on the Tokyo Metro Namboku Line.
 The tower is surrounded by gardens that were designed to replicate the natural wildlife in Tokyo.

 Design

 Seismic design

 The building was designed to withstand earthquakes and strong winds by using two different types of mass dampers.
 The first damper type is the viscous vibration damping walls (the "sticky wall") that was designed to sustain small- and medium-size earthquakes, (Note: The viscous vibration damping walls are damping devices in which high-viscosity fluid (highly sticky substance) is injected into the box-shaped steel plates that located along the core of the building so that they would create a resistance force by absorbing the floor shake gradually when the structure started to sway.
 It was previously implemented on Roppongi Hills.) while the second damper type is the brake damper that was designed to sustain major earthquakes.
 (Note: The brake (seismic friction) damper is a damping device that uses frictional energy of brake pads to absorb vibrations.)